davidhockey22/DemoMetricApi/README.md

 #### Median

 The median requires getting the middle element or middle two elements of the value ordered metric entries.
 To optimize this for reading, the array of entries is kept sorted by value allowing the median to be calculated in O(1).
-The API therefore does not guarantee ordering of the metrics entries, but I chose to also include an order property for if they need to be looked at in entry added order.
+The API therefore does not guarantee ordering of the metrics entries.
+We could add a property to the MetricEntry with the the current time or perhaps an ordering if we wanted to keep the order of entries consistent.

 #### Min/Max